bandzcash/bandz-js/README.md

 Creates a Proposal (needs to be validated by the Proposal Validator)

-- @param `user` The ethereum address that will create the proposal
+- @param `user` The smartBCH address that will create the proposal
 - @param `targets` list of contracts called by proposal's associated transactions
 - @param `values` list of value in wei for each propoposal's associated transaction
 - @param `signatures` list of function signatures (can be empty) to be used when created the callData